-According to Dilcher, who provided a morphological review of the 62 grains of pollen in the amber, the shape and structure of the pollen shows it evolved to spread through contact with insects.
+According to Dilcher, who provided a morphological review of the 62 grains of pollen in the amber, the shape, and structure of the pollen show it evolved to spread through contact with insects.
 These features include the pollen’s size, “ornamentation” and clumping ability.

 The grains also likely originated from a flower species in the group eudicots, one of the most common types of flowering plant species, he said.

 The pollen was not easy to find.
 The powdery substance was revealed hidden in the insect’s body hairs under a confocal laser microscopy.
 The analysis took advantage of the fact that pollen grains glow under fluorescence light, contrasting strongly with the darkness of the insect’s shell.